paularah/Catty-Kitty/README.md

 git clone https://github.com/paularah/Catty-Kitty
 ```

-And repeat
+This clones the repository into the specified location locally

 ```
 npm install
 ```

-This install al dependencies like yarn, axios, etc needed to run this projects.
+This install all node dependencies like yarn, axios, etc needed to run this projects.

 ## Facts

 Facts returns a random fact about cats.

 ```
-node app.js facts
+node app.js --facts
 ```

 ### Facts with arguments